-[
+I · · · - T

 Analysis - evidence of - some evidence of -inadequate

-la thara avidance critical thinking critical thinking but evidence of critical
+Is there evidence critical thinking critical thinking but evidence of critical

-Is there evidence about methods, could be stronger thinking
+of critical thinking about methods, could be stronger thinking

-of critical thinking sources,
+and analysis? sources,

-and analysis? information and
+anu anaiysis? information and

-analysis or editing. -analytical approach analysis looking or
+analysis or editing. -analytical approach -analysis lacking or

-and the analysis -analysis lacking or inadequate
+and the analysis inadequate

--uses itself is basically inauequale
+-uses itself is basically madequate

 analysis/editing appropriate but could

 methods be stronger and/or

 appropriate for the articulated better. -analytic approach

-project inappropriate or
+project articulated better. inappropriate or

 -method of inadequately

 analysis or editing specified

 is adequately

 articulated

-articulated
+articulateu

 Craft & - level of craft is -level of craft is -level of craft

-Coherence clearly adequate minimally adequate inadequate for
+Coherence clearly adequate minimally adequate

-for the audience & for the audience and purposes and/or
+for the audience & for the audience and inadequate for purposes and/or

 Is the level of to meet project goals audience

-artistic and/or goals (whether or
+artistic and/or goals (whether or 3-5.5 audience

 technical craft not it meets

 adequate for the "artistic"

 specified goals standards) -project coherence -project is not

-and audience? , could be stronger coherent
+and audience? could be stronger coherent

 -project is coherent

 Did it involve an & likely to resonate

 appropriate with the intended

 amount of work? audience

-Deer the first
+Barrello Carl

 Does the final -product shows an

 product have appropriate

 coherence and amount of effort for

 "resonance?" this assignment

 Content - information -information -inadequate

 conveyed is clearly conveyed is information

-Is the content adequate for adequate but could
+Is the content adequate for adequate but could omadon

 appropriate & goals, audience & be strengthened

 adequate, given assignment

 the goals, -little or no evidence

-audience & -shows depth & and a state of the of insight, originality
+audience & -shows depth & of insight, originality

 assignment? breadth of content -some evidence of and/or creativity

 insight, originality, or

 Is there evidence -shows insight, creativity

 of insight, originality &/or

 originality &/or creativity

 creativity?

 Grade